- This event has passed.

 Registration is strongly recommended to attend this ceremony.
 Admission to the Nixon Library and Museum is not included.

 Disclaimer: The Kidsguide team works hard to ensure all events are accurate at the time of posting, but details are subject to change without notice.
-Please confirm all details with event organizer before attending.
+Confirm all details with event organizer before attending.
 Kidsguide is not liable for errors, omissions, or changes to listings on our calendar.